YASSB-FOSS/yassb/README.md

 - `renderers` defined in vanilla JS/TS, or JSX/TSX (for example with [`renderToStaticMarkup`](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup) from [`react-dom/server`](https://reactjs.org/docs/react-dom-server.html));
 - i18n and localization (multi-language sites).

+## Demo, guides and docs

+For a complete description and technical details on what YASSB can do for you, check out:

+- a working [Demo](https://yassb-foss.github.io/) of the landing page for this project, built with YASSB!
+- the [guides](https://yassb-foss.github.io/guides/) with many explanations and examples of what you can do with YASSB;
+- the complete [docs](https://yassb-foss.github.io/docs/) with the technical details of how YASSB works under the hood.

+Or else, keep reading below for a quick tour on how to get started and the basics on how to use YASSB.

 ## Installation

     npm i -g yassb-web